Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 • A battery-powered continuity tester (multimeter set to continuity will work)

 Below is an illustration of what happens when the contact is twisted and no longer aligned with the flat plane of the moving plate.
-The left side makes a minimum of surface contact and the right side can no longer make contact at all.
-The solenoid is now useless until you can line it back up again through trial and error because you cannot see inside.
+The left side makes the smallest of surface contact and the right side can no longer make contact at all.
+You cannot use the solenoid until you realign it by trial and error.
+You can’t see inside.

 Replacement

 Ok, you have determined that you need to replace the solenoid.
 Many places carry replacements, like Amazon and eBay and run anywhere from $12 to $57 depending on the type.
 When you look for a replacement online, always have the make, model and year of your golf cart handy.
-Solenoids are fairly cheap and just think how much money you just saved diagnosing it yourself.
-If you are unsure of the model and year…Fear not..instructions are posted on this site that will help you identify your golf cart.
+Solenoids are inexpensive.
+Think about the money you saved by diagnosing it yourself.
+If you don’t know the model and year of your golf cart, don’t worry.
+This site has instructions to help you identify it.

 How to Bypass a Solenoid

-The following steps are troubleshooting procedures that lead up to actually bridging or jumping a solenoid.
+Here are some troubleshooting steps you can follow to bridge or jump a solenoid.
 They will help you find out if the solenoid is bad before you go through the trouble.

 Safety First

-• Raise the rear wheels off the ground using the proper support stands BEFORE you begin your solenoid testing.
+• Raise the rear wheels off the ground using the proper support stands.
+Then you begin your solenoid testing.

 • Get a fire extinguisher and keep it handy.
 YouTube has a ton of golf cart fire videos and you don’t want to be one of them.